Cereus hildmannianus

 Cereus hildmannianus is a species of cactus from southern South America.
 Its distribution is uncertain but probably includes Brazil, Paraguay, Uruguay and Argentina.
+This cactus thrives in diverse habitats such as forests, savannas, and grasslands, preferring well-draining soils and demonstrating adaptability to both drought and occasional flooding.

 Description

 Cereus hildmannianus has a tree-like growth habit with a distinct trunk after which it branches freely up to 10 m high.
 Its stems are up to 15 cm across, have 4–6 ribs and are divided into segments.
 The cylindrical, segmented, blue-green to cloudy green shoots are often blue-green in colour when young, becoming duller green with age.
 Stems are usually spineless (except in subspecies uruguayensis).
 They have a diameter of up to 15 centimeters.
 There are four to six sharp-edged ribs that are up to 3.5 centimeters high.
 The areoles on it are small.
 Thorns are usually not formed.

+Flowers

 The white flowers are very large, up to 25–30 cm long, and are followed by fruits which are red when ripe.
 Flowering appears when the plant is around 4 to 5 years old and is abundant during summer nights.
 The spherical fruits are colored red to yellow.
 They contain a white pulp.